Last Updated on April 27, 2021 by Maggie Sutton

 How Does the U.S. Air Force Operate?

 The United States Air Force has many classifications for enlisted airmen and officers.
-These jobs include, but are not limited to, combat systems officer, space operations, pilot, intelligence, medical doctor, cyberspace operations, nuclear and missile operations, as well as judge advocate general (JAG) and nursing.
+These jobs include, but are not limited to, combat systems officer, space operations, pilot, intelligence, medical doctor, cyberspace operations, and nuclear and missile operations.
 There are other areas of specialties like communication systems, mechanic specialties, avionics technicians, civil engineering, hospitality, drug counseling, and mail operations.
-You can also find jobs such as cyberspace operations, computer specialties, medical specialties, search and rescue, and public affairs.
+You can also find jobs such as computer specialties, medical specialties, search and rescue, and public affairs.

 Those who join the Air Force receive training for their specialties on top of the basic training they receive when they first enlist.
 That training gives them the experience they need to move forward with their careers once they leave the Air Force.